-1.1 This test method determines the inplane shear properties of wound polymer matrix composites reinforced by high-modulus continuous fibers.
-It describes testing of hoop wound $(90^\circ)$ cylinders in torsion for determination of inplane shear properties.

-1.2 The technical content of this standard has been stable since 1993 without significant objection from its stakeholders.
+- 1.1 This test method determines the transverse compressive properties of wound polymer matrix composites reinforced by high-modulus continuous fibers.
+It describes testing of hoop wound (90°) cylinders in axial compression for determination of transverse compressive properties. - 1.2 The technical content of this standard has been stable since 1993 without significant objection from its stakeholders.
 As there is limited technical support for the maintenance of this standard, changes since that date have been limited to items required to retain consistency with other ASTM D30 Committee standards, including editorial changes and incorporation of updated guidance on specimen preconditioning and environmental testing.
 The standard, therefore, should not be considered to include any significant changes in approach and practice since 1993.
-Future maintenance of the standard will only be in response to specific requests and performed only as technical support allows.

-1.3 The values stated in either SI units or inch-pound units are to be regarded separately as standard.
-The values stated in each system may not be exact equivalents; therefore, each system shall be used independently of the other.
-Combining values from the two systems may result in non-conformance with the standard.

-1.3.1 Within the text the inch-pound units are shown in brackets.

-1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+Future maintenance of the standard will only be in response to specific requests and performed only as technical support allows. - 1.3 The values stated in either SI units or inch-pound units are to be regarded separately as standard.
+The values stated in each system are not exact equivalents; therefore, each system must be used independently of the other.
+Combining values from the two systems may result in nonconformance with the standard. - 1.3.1 Within the text the inch-pound units are shown in brackets. - 1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.